 One of the biggest problems that many so-called Christian organizations have with certain scriptural commandments, laws, and statutes is that these commandments, laws, and statutes (especially those found in the section of scripture they call "The Old Testament,") were first delivered directly to a group identified as "the sons of Yisra’el."
-This identification, in the minds of those reading them, invariably lead them to conclude that these commandments, laws, and statutes were for the "Jews" only and do not apply to the modern day Assembly of Yahuwah.
+This identification, in the minds of those reading them, invariably lead them to conclude that these commandments were for the "Jews" only and do not apply to the modern day Assembly of Yahushua.
 That conclusion is erroneous and will lead to the deaths of those who so believe.

 Our Creator, Whose true name is Yahuwah and NOT God, Lord, or some other pagan title, has made it very clear to those who are listening to Him that there is only ONE assembly and that it has existed for a very long time.
 He named the nation that came from the loins of Abraham after his grandson Ya’aqob, to whom Yahuwah delivered the promises and to whom He applied the name Yisra’el (he will serve as El).
 From Ya’aqob (renamed as Yisra’el) came the twelve patriarchs of the twelve tribes of Yisra’el, including the only tribe that can truly be called Yahudiym (Jews), Yahudah.
 Note that the name of Yahuwah is on Yahudah too, just as He explained in several passages of scripture.
 From this tribe of Yahudah came the Savior of mankind, Yahushua the Anointed of Yahuwah, also just as was promised.